+What is a mobile friendly website?
+What is a mobile friendly website?
 A mobile friendly website is essentially when your regular website shrinks down to be small enough to display on a mobile device.
 It looks like a tiny version of your website.
 There’s a lot of zooming, pinching and scrolling going on, but the site displays and functions.
 It can be a less-than-ideal user experience, but at least your site is viewable.
 An example of this kind of website is sleepexperts.com.

 The main technical difference is that an adaptive site generally uses a predefined set of layout sizes based on device screen size rather than fluidly sizing down to fit.
-Ask.com is an example of an adaptive designed site.
+Here’s a great demonstration of the difference between adaptive and responsive design.

-Separate Mobile Site (or m dot site)
+5. Separate Mobile Site (or m dot site)

-When an existing website can’t effectively be converted to a responsive site, a separate website can be built and is generally hosted on a subdomain.
+When an existing website can’t effectively be converted to a responsive site, you’re not totally out of luck.
+Developers can build a separate website and host it on a subdomain.
 So if your regular, non-mobile site is http://mywebsite.com, then your mobile site could be http://m.mywebsite.com.

 A mobile app requires a user to download it from the app store and install it on their mobile device.
-Depending on the type of business and website, consumers may prefer an app over a mobile website experience, but that generally only applies to large brands that consumers visit regularly, and not to a retail or business site that they may only visit occasionally.
+Depending on the type of business and website, consumers may prefer an app over a mobile website experience, but that generally only applies to large brands consumers visit regularly and not to a retail or business site that they may only visit occasionally.